bandofpv/bandofpv.github.io/docs/rc-airplanes/trainer.md

 ## Introduction

 This was my first plane that I was able to learn how to fly.
-The previous Flyer(LINKK) and Nutball(LINK) was too fast for me to learn.
+The previous [Flyer](https://www.andrewbernas.com/docs/rc-airplanes/flyer) and [Nutball](https://www.andrewbernas.com/docs/rc-airplanes/nutball) was too fast for me to learn.
 This is also the plane I taught my dad how to fly as well.
 I've built this plane a total of 4 times either to expirement with different airfoils or center of gravities (CG) and also because some crashes are beyond repair. :)

 ## Video